remyeltorro/celldetective/docs/source/measure.rst

 Static measurements annotation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We provide a viewer for the measurements of single cells.
-You can open an image stack and navigate it frame-by-frame, with an option to switch the channel.
-You can click on individual cells, represented by circles on the image, and categorize them manually based on their characteristics.
-You can define a group in which you assign a phenotype for each cell.
-A value (and color) encodes for the cell phenotype.
-You can display the measurements of a given cell on the left-side graph by simply clicking on it on the image.
-The boxplots show the spread of values for all cells in the stack.
-The strip plot shows the measurements for the cells within the current frame.
-The red dot is the cell of interest.
-You can represent up to three measurements at a time, with options to normalize and log-rescale the measurements if they span orders of magnitude.
-Additionally, you can display the outliers for the boxplot, hidden by default.

-The tool is compatible with static and dynamic data.
-It is particularly relevant when reliable tracking of the cells is impossible, due to a poor time resolution.
+If you select a single position, you can explore the associated image stack frame-by-frame.
+Interactive circles encode for the position and state of each individual cell.
+When available, the cell masks are outlines to clearly see the region of interest for the measurements.

 .. figure:: _static/measurements_annotator.gif
     :width: 800px